Acute Care Pediatric Nurse Practitioner

 The continuum of care spans the geographic settings of the home, emergency departments, hospitals, subspecialty clinics, and intensive care units; however, the needs of the population guides the practice setting rather than location.

-Upon completion of course requirements, graduates of the Masters and Post Masters Programs are eligible to sit for the Pediatric Nursing Credentialing Board Acute Care CPNP exam.
+Upon completion of course requirements, graduates of the MSN Acute Care Pediatric Nurse Practitioner program are eligible to sit for the Pediatric Nursing Credentialing Board Acute Care CPNP exam.